waterholeforum/docs/design.md

 ### Forum Title

 To customize the forum title in the header (for example, to add your logo), use the `Header` extender to replace the default `title` component.
-Add the following to the `boot` method of `app/Providers/WaterholeServiceProvider.php`:
+Add the following to the `register` method of `app/Providers/WaterholeServiceProvider.php`:

 ```php
 Extend\Header::replace(key: 'title', content: 'waterhole.title');